-From time to time, market conditions have limited, and in some cases prevented, insurers from obtaining the types and amounts of reinsurance they consider adequate for their business needs.
+The reinsurance market historically has been a cyclical market characterized by periods of sufficient or excess capital (soft market cycle) as well as shortages of capital (hard market cycle).
+Market conditions have limited, and in some cases prevented, insurers from obtaining the types and amounts of reinsurance they consider adequate for their business needs.
 As a result, we may not be able to purchase reinsurance in the areas and for the amounts we desire or on terms we deem acceptable or at all.
+A hard market cycle may increase our cost of reinsurance, force us to increase our loss retention, or limit the amount of reinsurance we are able to purchase, all of which would have an adverse impact on our business and results of operations.

-In addition to reinsurance purchased from traditional reinsurers, we have historically incorporated collateralized protection from the insurance linked securities market (e.g. catastrophe bonds).
-During the first quarter of 2021, we closed a \$400 million 144A catastrophe bond which became effective June 1, 2021.
+In addition to reinsurance purchased from traditional reinsurers, we have historically incorporated collateralized protection from the insurance linked securities market via catastrophe bonds.
+During the first quarter of 2021, the Company closed a \$400 million 144A catastrophe bond which became effective June 1, 2021.
 The catastrophe bond was completed through Torrey Pines Re Pte.
-Ltd. ("Torrey Pines Re").
-Torrey Pines Re. is a special purpose insurer established in Singapore whereby Torrey Pines Re provides Palomar with indemnity-based reinsurance covering earthquake events.
-We may seek to expand our catastrophe XOL coverage through similar bond offerings in the future.
+Ltd. ("Torrey Pines Re Pte.").
+Torrey Pines Re Pte. is a special purpose reinsurance vehicle incorporated in Singapore that provides Palomar with indemnity-based reinsurance covering earthquake events through June 1, 2024.
+During the second quarter of 2022, the Company also closed a \$275 million 144A catastrophe bond which became effective June 1, 2022.
+This catastrophe bond was completed through Torrey Pines Re Ltd., a Bermuda-domiciled special purpose insurer that provides indemnity-based reinsurance covering earthquake events through June 1, 2025.
+We may seek similar catastrophe bond offerings in the future.
 However, there can be no assurance that we will be able to complete such offerings on acceptable terms, if at all.